isomerpages/govtech-life-covid/_pages/digitalresponse.md

 ### **Our Digital Response**

+Information at your fingertips.
+From mask collection, PHPC network, community-driven contact tracing to an online symptom checker and more.

 1. Collect your reusable masks from 5 to 12 April 2020. <a href="https://www.maskgowhere.gov.sg/">Here's how</a>.

 2. <a href="https://www.tracetogether.gov.sg/">Join us</a> in stopping the spread of COVID-19 through community-driven contact tracing.